Mexico-El Salvador Bilateral Trade Analysis 2023

 Export Market Intelligence

-Mexico's export portfolio to El Salvador demonstrates strategic specialization, with leading products representing a key competitive advantage in this bilateral market.
+Mexico's export portfolio to El Salvador demonstrates strategic specialization, with reception apparatus for television, whether or not incorporating radio-broadcast receivers or sound or video recording or reproducing apparatus: incorporating a colour video display or screen representing a key competitive advantage in this bilateral market.

 Import Dependency Profile

-Mexico's import pattern from El Salvador reveals significant dependencyin key sectors, highlighting complementary economic structures and potential supply chain optimization opportunities.
+Mexico's import pattern from El Salvador reveals significant dependencyin insulated electric conductors: ignition wiring sets and other wiring sets of a kind used in vehicles, aircraft or ships, highlighting complementary economic structures and potential supply chain optimization opportunities.

 Competitive Trade Position Analysis